Terrain

 merge_tiles(output_filename, tile_file_list)[source]

-Merge multiple DEM tile files into a single GeoTIFF using GDAL Warp.
+Merge multiple DEM tile files into a single GeoTIFF using rasterio.

 Parameters: